zowe/docs-site/docs/user-guide/use-certificates.md

     - "safkeyring:////stcusername/KeyName&ca name 2"
 ```

-If you run into the error message `<ZWED:527259> SZOWE CRITICAL unable to get issuer certificate`, check this section in your `zowe.yaml` file and verify that the syntax is correct.
+If you receive the error message, `<ZWED:527259> SZOWE CRITICAL unable to get issuer certificate`, check this section in your `zowe.yaml` file and verify that the syntax is correct.